Area: Southwest, Southeast New Mexico

 Date Completed: ongoing

-In New Mexico, NMLC is proud to have completed 4 conservation easements totaling 59,552 acres on the following properties under the REPI Program:
+NMLC is proud to have completed conservation easements on the following New Mexico properties under the REPI Program:

 Melrose Bombing Range/Cannon Air Force Base